Dibutoxymethane

 Dibutoxymethane is an oligoether (more than one -O- grouping) or acetal containing two butyl groups and a methylene grouping.
 It is used in cosmetics, as a cleansing agent, or solvent.
 It reduces the formation of soot and nitrogen oxides when added to diesel fuel.
 It can be classed as a green solvent, as it contains no halogens, and is not very toxic.
+Dibutoxymethane has also been used as a dry-cleaning solvent under the trade name SolvonK4, it dissolves both water-based and oil-based stains.